 Then leave the cabbage to sit for about an hour.
 At that point, the cabbage should be much softer and there should be a fair amount of liquid (brine) in your bowl.

 The next step involves adding your cabbage to a glass jar or ceramic crock.
 I have a collection of canning jars and glass jars from IKEA that I really love for fermenting.
-You want to make sure your jar is clean (it doesn’t need to be sterilized) and has a wide enough mouth that you can stick your hand it in (something like this or these).
+You want to make sure your jar is clean (it doesn’t need to be sterilized, just washed and clean) and has a wide enough mouth that you can stick your hand it in (something like this or these).
 You can also buy a ceramic crock specifically made for fermenting, but I like the idea of being able to see my food so I tend to stick with glass.
 It’s a personal preference whatever works best for you.

 If you learn anything from this tutorial about making sauerkraut, please let it be this: your cabbage must stay submerged in the brine the entire time.
 The brine is what protects your cabbage from mold because mold will form if the cabbage is exposed to air for a period of time.